Endo Battery Fast Charged: EP 4

 13:43

-So we've been delving deep into the dental dilemmas of folks battling endometriosis or marching towards menopause.
-Right, but hold on tight, because there's more crucial aspects that we can overlook the impact of medical management aka GnRH, agnus, drugs like Lupron or similar to that on our oral health.
-Now many of us have taken the plunge into the world of medical management for endo, perhaps without fully grasping the long-term effects it might have on our teeth and gums.
-Here's the thing While these last two studies don't necessarily focus on endometriosis patients, the underlying outcomes ring true for anyone encountering this medical management.
-And I use the word management because that's what it's considered, not because there's actual conclusive evidence that it manages anything.
-What it's considered, not because there's actual conclusive evidence that it manages anything.
-So, as we dive into this conversation, let's shine a light on how our treatment choices might be shaping our smiles for the long haul.
+So we've been delving deep into the dental dilemmas of folks battling endometriosis or marching towards menopause .
+Right , but hold on tight , because there's more crucial aspects that we can overlook the impact of medical management aka GnRH , agnus , drugs like Lupron or similar to that on our oral health .
+Now many of us have taken the plunge into the world of medical management for endo , perhaps without fully grasping the long-term effects it might have on our teeth and gums .
+Here's the thing While these last two studies don't necessarily focus on endometriosis patients , the underlying outcomes ring true for anyone encountering this medical management .
+And I use the word management because that's what it's considered , not because there's actual conclusive evidence that it manages anything .
+What it's considered , not because there's actual conclusive evidence that it manages anything .
+So , as we dive into this conversation , let's shine a light on how our treatment choices might be shaping our smiles for the

 14:37